bcgov/digital.gov.bc.ca/README.md

 `docker-compose build --no-cache`

 to insure that all npm packages are up to date.

+### Strapi

+We will not document how to work with strapi here.
+The strapi [docs](https://docs.strapi.io/) are far more complete.
+They cover how to create graphql queries, how to create new content types, ets.
+We recommend following any one of the many tutorials or introductions to strapi found online to become comfortable with the development/configuration techniques used.

+However two things must be done before the local strapi development environment can mimic the deployments in dev, test and prod.

+#### Create the first admin user

+When the strapi and react containers are all running, navigate to [http://localhost:1337/admin/](http://localhost:1337/admin/).
+You will be prompted to create a first admin user.
+The strapi app will prompt the steps to take.

+When creating content types the permissions for `count`, `create`, `delete`, `find`, `findone`, and `update` are set to false.
+You will need to set these before the front end is able to render them.
+To do this, navigate to settings->USERS & PERMISSIONS PLUGIN -> roles -> public.
+(Strapi docs go into more detail on these permissions).
+If you are unsure of which permissions are needed for the app to work properly, navigate to the same screen in  the`dev` or `test` strapi instance and copy them.

+TODO:  These steps could be automated by creating a script to seed the local database.

 ## Build, Deploy and Operation of this Project